julianchurchill/text-adventure/README.md

 - Multiple _can be used with_ clauses
   - DONE UseWithSpecificItem must pass the original item to the useWith() call
-  - Item must be able to accept, store and action multiple use clauses, indexed by 'use with' item id
+  - DONE Item must be able to accept, store and action multiple use clauses, indexed by 'use with' item id
-    - Rationalise the following into a single container in NormalItem: onUseActionsWithItem, useIsRepeatableFor, usedWithTextFor, itemUsedWith
   - Deserialisation must be able to deserialised multiple use clauses
+  - Remove single use clause interfaces from Item/NormalItem: canBeUsedWith(), setCanBeUsedWith(), canBeUsedWithItemIDs(), usedWithText(), setUsedWithText(), setUseIsNotRepeatable(), useIsNotRepeatable(), addOnUseAction()
   - Example is impsaw2000_broken, which should have a response for use with the imperator _and_ the teeth
 - Rename git tags to prefix with TTA1_
 - Consider adding 'You use [the] x with [the] y.' before outputting the result.
 Would help when reading the transcript.